oslabs-beta/solid-auth/packages/server/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to your branch
-5. Open a Pull Request
+Please feel free to submit a Pull Request.

 ## License